Kinzali/Event-data-tracking/README.md

 e. write the documentation of how the data warehouse is structured and how it is used/accessed/set up locally

+Please follow the link to check how the Dataware house and API server are built.
+[Data Warehoouse]: (https://github.com/Kinzali/Event-data-tracking/blob/main/data_warehouse/README.md)

 ## 3. Add tracking snippet into a web application

 Based on the `Logged In` event defined in the tracking plan, we can add the tracking snippet to a web application (preliminarily a basic version of product documentation), which is run locally.
 (Hopefully, we could have this version of product documentation also run inside a Docker container.)